Skip to Content

 Towering over the landscape, the Giant Ground Sloth was a marvel of prehistoric times.
 Some species grew as large as modern elephants, using their massive claws to strip leaves from trees.
 These herbivores were crucial to their ecosystems, helping shape the vegetation structure.

 Their size offered protection from predators, but it also made them vulnerable to environmental changes.
 As human populations expanded, hunting pressures increased, contributing to their decline.
-Despite their extinction, these sloths have left a remarkable legacy.

 4. Short-Faced Bear